-Remember, you should always safely remove a storage device before unplugging it from USB or Firewire port!
+Remember, you should always safely eject a storage device before physically unplugging it from USB, Thunderbolt or Firewire port!
 Even if a copy, delete or move progress dialog disappears, the process might still continue for several minutes until the contents have been completely copied to the disk or device.

-There are some devices that do not require additional actions before unplugging because no data is stored on these, for example USB scanners and printers.
+Many devices do not require additional actions before unplugging because no data is stored on them: for example, scanners and printers.

-When you plug an external device in to your computer's USB or Firewire port for the first time, Windows will recognize it and tries to find drivers for it automatically.
+When you plug an external device in to your computer's USB, Thunderbolt or Firewire port for the first time, Windows will try to find drivers for it automatically.
 You do not need to click the message, just stand by.

 Most data devices are recognized without any additional actions, just wait until you'll see the message "Your new hardware is installed and ready to use" or "Your device is ready to use":